 print(result.final_output)

-), and when it hits “explain what is a class,” it can handoff to the Python Tutor agent to generate a clear explanation.
-The SDK’s Runner
+Runner.run(...) executes the agent loop: the LLM reads the prompt, decides which tool(s) to call (e.g., generate_password, get_time), and when it hits โexplain what is a class,โ it can handoff to the Python Tutor agent to generate a clear explanation.
+The SDKโs Runner is the orchestrator for these steps, and result.final_output yields the composed answer after the loop finishes.

 Output